mahmoud34abc/skynet-clans/README.md

 The handler does not collect data for any reason, it only saves it to share it back to the server.
 There is no intent and never will be, to collect any kind of data and use it for ourselves.

-You can check the code out on [github]() if you prefer instead from here.
-(Didn't make a github repo yet)
+You can check the code out on [github](https://github.com/mahmoud34abc/skynet-clans) if you prefer instead from here.

 How it works
 ----